 This system measures individual respiration in real-time in tiny organisms like Zebrafish embryos, Daphnia, fish/invert eggs or larvae, Drosophila etc., based on a 24-channel optical fluorescence oxygen reading device.
 Individual organism are placed inside gas-tight 80-1,700 µl glass chambers on a 24-well microplate footprint for real-time oxygen consumption rate measurements.
 Each chamber is fitted with a non-invasive and re-usable oxygen sensor spot that can be re-calibrated and sterilized for multiple trials.
 The microplate and reader is placed inside an incubator for temperature control, or use an optional flow-through water bath and refrigerated circulator.
-A soft silicone gasket with an optional line (e.g. parafilm) is placed on top of the microplate to seal the 24 chambers in one go.
+A soft silicone gasket with a thin liner (e.g. parafilm or PCR film) is placed on top of the microplate to seal the 24 chambers in one go.

 Upgrade this system with up to nine add-on systems each including an extra reader and plate, i.e., for measuring respiration in 240 organisms simultaneously.